Mothra: Millennium (2001–2004)

-Reiwa era (2016–present)
+Reiwa era (2018–2021)

-In the anime trilogy, while Mothra never made a physical appearance, she was mentioned in Godzilla: City on the Edge of Battle to have been killed by Godzilla years prior, though her egg ended up in the protection of the Houtua people, a species of evolved humans who adapted Mothra-like features to survive the now Godzilla ruled Earth.
+While Mothra never made a physical appearance, she was mentioned in Godzilla: City on the Edge of Battle to have been killed by Godzilla years prior, though her egg ended up in the protection of the Houtua people, a species of evolved humans who adapted Mothra-like features to survive the now Godzilla ruled Earth.
 An astral projection of Mothra's unborn child in their adult form appears in Godzilla: The Planet Eater.

-In Godzilla Singular Point, dozens of small moths, that bear a striking resemblance to Mothra, appear in the final episodes of the Godzilla animated television series Godzilla: Singular Point.
+In Godzilla Singular Point, dozens of small moths, that bear a striking resemblance to Mothra, appear.
 (Visual similarities include: blue eyes, orange and yellow patterns on the wings, a 'false eye' pattern as seen on Mothra as well as other species of Lepidoptera).
 These small moths even seem to shed their golden scales, similar to how Mothra has done the same thing in the past.
 These moths also have a brief interaction with Jet Jaguar, making it the first on-screen interaction between the two Toho characters (outside of comics, video games, spin-offs, etc.).

-However, due to this show's nature to rename / rebrand existing monsters as new ones (For example: A creature that heavily resembles “Varan”, both in its visual design & its sound design, is later revealed to be a different creature), we do not have any direct confirmation that this is actually Mothra.
+However, due to this show's nature to rename / rebrand existing monsters as new ones (For example: A creature that heavily resembles “Varan”, both in its visual design & its sound design, is later revealed to be a different creature), there is no direct confirmation that this is actually Mothra.
 One may assume these moths are related to Mothra in some way (or actually are several Mothras), but the show does not provide any context as to what they actually are.

 Several of Mothra's previous incarnations make cameo appearances in the show's ending credits (alongside several other Toho properties).